scaleway/ultraviolet/packages/ui/README.md

-# Scaleway UI
+# Ultraviolet UI

 [![npm version](https://badge.fury.io/js/%40scaleway%2Fui.svg)](https://badge.fury.io/js/%40scaleway%2Fui)

-Scaleway UI is a set of React components and utilities to build fast application.
+Ultraviolet UI is a set of React components and utilities to build fast application.

 > :warning: This library is still WIP.
 We are actively working on it.
 Our goal is to have an easy-to-use UI system.
 This includes an exhaustive documentation, improved DX, confidence in testing and a lot of refactoring to have consistency across our components.